There are several types of acne. Comedonal acne is characterized by many small, flesh-colored bumps that make the skin appear bumpy.

 Comedonal acne can sometimes be caused or worsened by things you put on your face or skin.
 These include oily skin care products or hair pomades.
 High humidity and air pollution can also contribute.

 Look for products containing salicylic acid, glycolic acid, and benzoyl peroxide.
-These classic acne-fighting ingredient works by killing the bacteria that often fuels pimples and clogs pores.
+These classic acne-fighting ingredients kill the bacteria that often fuels pimples and clogs pores.

 Blackheads form when a hair follicle becomes clogged.
 Dead skin cells and excess oil collect in the follicle’s opening, which shows as a bump.
 If the skin over the bump opens, the air exposure causes the plug to look black, thus forming a blackhead.